Summary

 -

-- Encourage oral hydration to avoid dehydration.
+- Encourage oral hydration.

 - Consider hospital admission for IV fluids for patients who cannot tolerate oral intake.